Welcome to my site!

 During an update of our courses at the Amsterdam University of Applied Sciences, I was told that we would no longer be teaching about planning poker in Scrum projects.
 Apparently, measuring velocity was no longer part of the orthodoxy.
 I found this puzzling, as I had taken the rituals of estimating and measuring velocity to be part of the core processes of Scrum.
 Had I misunderstood the framework, or were there other forces at play?Read More

 I write mostly in English.
-Lately I have been working on projects in France which have given rise to more posts in French.
+Sometimes I work on projects in France which give rise to posts in French.

 Click here to view all articles in English.